VedMK/BCS-portfolio-Ved/README.md

 <img src="https://typingsvg.vercel.app/api/svg?lines=%5B%7B%22text%22%3A%22About%20Me%22%2C%22color%22%3A%22%23FFD700%22%2C%22typingSpeed%22%3A0.06333333333333333%2C%22deleteSpeed%22%3A0.08%7D%5D&font=JetBrains%20Mono&backgroundColor=%23000000&width=900&height=200&pause=3500&repeat=true&center=true&vCenter=true&border=false&cursorStyle=straight&fontWeight=600&backgroundOpacity=1">
 </p>

-I'm currently exploring offensive security, with a particular interest in understanding how web applications can be attacked and how they can be built more securely.
+I'm currently exploring offensive security, mainly about how web applications can be attacked and how they can be secured.

-My long-term goal is to build a strong foundation in cybersecurity and eventually work towards Cloud Security Engineering.
+My long term goal is to make a strong cyber foundation and then move into Cloud Security Engineering.

 I'm building this portfolio as part of my preparation for the IIT Kanpur Bachelor's of Cybersecurity program.
-I want to use the program to build a strong foundation in the field while continuing to develop my skills through independent learning and hands-on work.
+I want to use the program to build a strong foundation in the field while continuing to develop my skills through self learning and practical implementation.

-I also have a [YouTube channel](https://www.youtube.com/@VK-Cyber) where I post videos about cybersecurity-related Python projects, guides, and walkthroughs for [OverTheWire](https://overthewire.org/wargames/) wargames.
+I also have a [YouTube channel](https://www.youtube.com/@VK-Cyber) where I post videos about cybersecurity related Python projects, guides, and walkthroughs for [OverTheWire](https://overthewire.org/wargames/) wargames.

 ---